-“Viber needed a tool for the product managers to make quick and smart decisions.
-With Mixpanel, we get the answers we need to execute on our vision,” said Oz.
+“Viber needed a tool for product managers to make quick and smart decisions.
+With Mixpanel, we get the answers we need to execute on our vision,” says Oz Radiano, Senior Product Manager.

 One by one, the team measured and swapped out stickers, the search icon, chat extensions, doodles, the gallery camera, and teddy bears.
 All of these buttons were on the original keyboard design.
 Mixpanel Insights gave the team the ability to measure and see which buttons were most popular when users were texting their connections.

-Then, the product team used A/B Testing to experiment the order in which the buttons appeared within the keyboard interface.
-Finally, the team knew they had found a design that would positively impact engagement (e.g. more time in app, more frequent conversations, speed to sending a message, etc.) when they saw that the new keyboard increased overall messaging by 15 percent.
+The product team then used A/B Testing to experiment with the order in which the buttons appeared within the keyboard interface.
+Finally, the team knew they had found a design that would positively impact engagement (e.g. more time in app, more frequent conversations, speed to sending a message, etc.) when they saw that the new keyboard increased overall messaging by 15%.

 By giving users the most useful and relevant chat opinions, people had diﬀerent ways to communicate with their friends, family, and favorite brands that host virtual chats on Viber.

 “We consistently refer to user data so that we can build, test, and iterate the product based on what we see in Mixpanel.
-And based on this button change and new ﬂow we created, group chat creation increased by 10 percent.”
+And based on this button change and new ﬂow we created, group chat creation increased by 10%.”

-Viber knew that messaging apps don’t exist in a vacuum—they’re often used amongst an ecosystem of other apps.
+Viber knew that messaging apps don’t exist in a vacuum—they’re often used among an ecosystem of other apps.
 The Viber team used Mixpanel Insights to understand exactly how Viber plays a role in users’ daily communication, and how conversations even got started.

 One of the team’s ﬁrst discoveries with Mixpanel was when they measured the attribution source of conversations through Core Reports.
-They learned that most of Viber sessions start with users opening Viber, which makes logical sense.
-However what they also learned with Mixpanel is that users typically begin sessions by sharing photos from their phone’s gallery, adding links from a browser, or responding to push notifications.
+They learned that most of the sessions start with users opening Viber, which makes logical sense.
+However, what they also learned is that users typically begin sessions by sharing photos from their phones’ gallery, adding links from a browser, or responding to push notifications.
 They learned this based on analyzing acquisition channels and what they saw in Insights and Segmentation reports.

 With Mixpanel Funnels and Segmentation, the team could see that most sharing only occurred with each users’ top few contacts.
 With this insight, the product team streamlined and shorten the sharing process by deploying Android’s Direct Share feature.
 This new Android feature made it incredibly easy to share something from just about any app directly to someone you talk to on a regular basis on Viber.

 The change was subtle, but it was a great way to decrease the number of steps between users’ actions.
-And what they found in Mixpanel is that the launch of Android Direct Share feature increased sharing from external sources by 9 percent.
+And what they found in Mixpanel is that the launch of Android Direct Share feature increased sharing from external sources by 9%.

 Given that Viber’s users collectively share 1.5 million pictures per minute, the uptick was signiﬁcant.